Kenny628/Final-Year-Project-Python---Image-masking-unmasking-to-Prevent-Unauthorized-View-of-Images/README.md

 1. Run app-system-lsb-with-aes-.py for web purpose

-2. Run testing.py for testing purpose
+2. Run testing.py for automation testing purpose, testing result will be saved in encryption_decryption_results_raw.xlsx.